mCodex/react-native-sensitive-info/README.md

 # 🔐 react-native-sensitive-info

-**Lightning-fast, ultra-secure sensitive data storage for React Native powered by Nitro Modules ⚡**
+**Enterprise-grade secure storage for React Native with Nitro Modules ⚡**

-Experience next-generation performance with direct JSI bindings, zero bridge overhead, and military-grade security using iOS Keychain and Android EncryptedSharedPreferences with StrongBox support.
+Experience next-generation performance with direct JSI bindings, zero bridge overhead, and military-grade security using iOS Secure Enclave and Android StrongBox hardware security modules.

+> ⚠️ **Version 6.0.0 Breaking Changes**: This version uses Nitro Modules and is **not compatible with Windows**.
+For cross-platform compatibility including Windows, use version 5.x.x.

 <div align="center">